cstjean/ClobberingReload.jl/README.md

 typeof(st) == typeof(st2)   # false
 ```

-`st` and `st2` are actually of a different type.
-Functions defined on the
+`st` and `st2` are actually of a different type, and cannot be equal.
+Functions
-first `::A.SomeType` will not work on the second, and vice versa.
-This is
+defined on the first `::A.SomeType` will not work on the second, and vice
-inconvenient when working interactively.
+versa.
+This is inconvenient when working interactively.

 `ClobberingReload.creload` solves this problem by never creating a second
 module.
 It just evaluates the modified code inside the existing module object,